rtm/upward/README.md

     npm install upward

-Upward has no dependencies, although you should install docco globally to create documentation.
+Upward has no dependencies, although you should install docker globally to create documentation.

 ### License